Burning Down the House

 As Ibsen’s literary fame ignites, Laura's life falls apart - she must fight to save her reputation and her relationship with her family.

-Burning Down the House takes a theatrical flamethrower to Ibsen’s text, revealing Laura’s version of events - a darker story of a serious young writer and her abusive husband.
+Burning Down the House takes a theatrical flamethrower to Ibsen’s text, revealing Laura’s version of events - a darker story of a serious young writer and her emotionally abusive husband.

 Credits